Soviet Bus Stops on the road from Bishkek to Issyk-Kul

 • 42°48’33.8″N 75°25’48.9″E: A fancy, well-designed bus stop across the road, continuing the theme of vibrant Soviet-era decoration.

-Bonus Stops: Soviet War Memorials
+Bonus Stops: Soviet War Memorial

 As you near Issyk-Kul, don’t miss the Soviet War Memorial near the village of Ottuk at 42°18’43.7″N 76°17’51.5″E. Featuring a towering hammer and sickle symbol and working anti-aircraft guns, this memorial pays tribute to the sacrifices made during the Soviet era.